-The sub-fund is intended for the safety-oriented investor with little risk appetite, seeking steady performance but at a low level of return.
-Shortterm and long-term fluctuations of the unit/share value are possible as well as significant losses up to the total loss of capital invested.
-The investor is willing and able to bear such a financial loss and is not concerned with capital protection.
+The sub-fund is intended for the safety-oriented investors with little risk appetite, seeking steady performance but at a low level of return.
+Short-term and long-term fluctuations of the unit/share value are possible as well as significant losses up to the total loss of capital invested.
+The investors are willing and able to bear such a financial loss and are not concerned with capital protection.